EdMillard/riverwar/README.md

 Quick start
 -----------
-riverwar can be installed using pip3:
+riverwar can be installed using pip3.
+Its recommended you create a virtualenv first:

     $ pip3 install -r requirements.txt

-To run the very basin example:
+To run the Lower Colorado loss assessment study:

+    $ python3 loss_study.py

+To run tests for AZ, CA, NV and Mexico data and graphs:

     $ python3 riverwar.py